-- In Year 9 students will look at the key beliefs, teachings and practices from Christianity and Buddhism. - In Years 10 and 11 students will study 4 religious, philosophical and ethical themes.
-These are 'Religion and life', 'Religion, peace and conflict', 'Religion, crime and punishment' and 'Religion, human rights and social justice'.
+- In Year 9 students will look at the key beliefs, teachings and practices from Christianity and Buddhism. - In Years 10 and 11 students will study 4 ethical themes.
+These are Religion, Relationships and Families, Religion and Life, Religion, Peace and Conflict and 'Religion, Human Rights and Social Justice'.